TanishqDsharma/Audit_Reports/AuditFindings__Beedle.md

 # High

-### [H-1] The `borrow` and `Refinnace` function can be frontrun by the lender
+### [H-1] The `borrow` and `Refinance` function can be frontrun by the lender

-**Description:** Whenever a user tries to borrow/refinance a loan, a Lender can frontrun the user and update the `auction.length` or `interestRate` in his favour and the user might and up getting loan on unfavorable conditions such as very less `auction.length` or very high `InterestRate`.
+**Description:** Whenever a user tries to borrow/refinance a loan, a Lender can frontrun the user and update the `auctionLength` or `interestRate` in his favour and the user might and up getting loan on unfavorable conditions such as very less `auctionLength` or very high `interestRate`.

-The Lender is able to take the advantage of `auction.length` because the pool's `auctionLength` is assigned to the loan without the borrower having the possibility to define a minimum value
+The Lender is able to take the advantage of `auctionLength` because the pool's `auctionLength` is assigned to the loan without the borrower having the possibility to define a minimum value

 **Proof Of Concept:**